Bard89/air-quality-pipeline/README.md

-# Air Quality & Traffic Data Collection
+# Air Quality, Traffic & Weather Data Collection

-A minimal, efficient tool for downloading global air quality data from OpenAQ and traffic data from JARTIC (Japan).
+A comprehensive tool for downloading global air quality data from OpenAQ, traffic data from JARTIC (Japan), and weather data from multiple sources including JMA, ERA5, and NASA POWER.
 Downloads sensor-specific measurements with precise coordinates for machine learning applications.

 ## Features

 - **Global air quality data** from OpenAQ with 100+ parameters
 - **Japanese traffic data** from JARTIC (free, no API key required)
+- **Weather data** from JMA, ERA5, and NASA POWER with atmospheric layers
 - **Precise GPS coordinates** for each sensor location
 - **Automatic checkpoint/resume** for interrupted downloads
 - **Parallel downloads** with multiple API keys (air quality)